-NOTE: The ProSeeder application and additional steps are critical to a company’s potential success at the first funding cycle event and, subsequently, in member voting, so we encourage applicants to give it careful attention.
+NOTE: The ProSeeder application and additional steps are critical to a company’s potential success in member voting, so we encourage applicants to give it careful attention.

-During pre-cycle screening, companies that do not meet our Investment Criteria are notified that their application is not presented to our members for consideration during the Funding Cycle.
+During pre-cycle screening, companies that do not meet our Investment Criteria are notified that their application will not be presented to our members for consideration during the Funding Cycle.
 Applicants that meet our Investment Criteria are invited to participate in Week 1.

 (NOTE: This will count as one of your two go-throughs for the cycle, so we highly encourage you to review the criteria and carefully follow all application instructions.)

 WEEK 1: ROUND 1 OF MEMBER VOTING

-Member Voting: CTAN members review entrepreneur applications and vote for companies in which they have the highest interest.
-The top four companies that garner the most member interest are invited to proceed to Staff Review.
+CTAN members review entrepreneur applications and vote for companies in which they have the highest interest.
+The top four to six companies that garner the most member interest are invited to proceed to our Initial DD Review.

 WEEK 3: PITCH NIGHT

-Companies that make it through Staff Review are invited to present to the broader CTAN membership at Pitch Night, which includes a cocktail hour for networking with investor members.
+Companies that make it through CTAN’s Initial DD Review are invited to present to the broader CTAN membership at Pitch Night, which includes a cocktail hour for networking with investor members.
 Remote presentations can be accommodated at this time.
 If enough CTAN members express continued interest, we’ll schedule due diligence meetings with the team and interested CTAN members.
-(NOTE: We cannot accommodate remote pitches, and invitations to Pitch Night cannot be rescheduled or deferred to another cycle.
-The key dates of each funding cycle, including Pitch Nights, can be found HERE.)

 WEEKS 4-6: DUE DILIGENCE

-Selected companies meet with CTAN Staff and an interested group of CTAN investors for full due diligence.
-From the interested investors, a Deal Lead needs to be chosen to continue moving a deal through our process.
-This Deal Lead will work with CTAN Staff, the company, and a Deal Team (if applicable) to better understand the business model and value proposition.
+Selected companies meet with an interested group of CTAN investors for full due diligence.
+From the interested investors, a Deal Team needs to be formed to continue moving a deal through our process.
+The Deal Team will work with the company to better understand the business model and value proposition.
 In due diligence, we conduct customer reference calls, competitive analysis, market sizing, team reference calls, etc. We prefer in-person due diligence meetings, but can accommodate remote meetings as well.